sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - sections/9500 - sections-example-external-range.md

              find the intersection of "Claim [number]"
              and on the relevant text in the claim contents external range,
-             then adjust width,height, and offsets
+             then adjust width, height, and offsets
              till the green box is centered
              on the target data  */
           "id": "claim_number",
           "type": "number",